xone4/NexusAI-Cognitive-Lab/README.md

         *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure.

 ---
-### **Phase 11: Deep Analysis & Insight Generation - 💡 Planned**
+### **Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
-*   **Detailed Development Plan:**
+*   **Current Progress:** The foundational **World Model** is now implemented.
+This includes:
+    *   A persistent database for storing entities, relationships, and principles.
+    *   A `world_model` tool allowing the AI to query its own knowledge base.
+    *   A dedicated `World Model View` for visualizing the AI's understanding.
+    This lays the groundwork for the advanced Knowledge Graph Synthesizer.
+*   **Future Work:**
-    1.  **Implement Causal Reasoning:**
-        *   **Causal Inference Engine:** Develop a tool that analyzes data to distinguish correlation from true causation, enabling deeper understanding and more accurate predictions.
+    1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
-    2.  **Enable Proactive Monitoring:**
+    2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` to proactively identify unusual patterns.
-        *   **Anomaly Detection Sentinel:** Create a background process to continuously monitor data streams and system metrics, proactively identifying unusual patterns or potential issues.
-    3.  **Build Structured Knowledge:**
-        *   **Knowledge Graph Synthesizer:** Implement a system that reads unstructured text from memory and external sources, converting it into an interconnected graph of concepts and relationships, forming the AI's "second brain."
+    3.  **Build Structured Knowledge:** Enhance the World Model into a full **Knowledge Graph Synthesizer** that can automatically ingest and structure information from memory and external sources.

 ---
 ### **Phase 12: Strategic Foresight & Simulation - 💡 Planned**